levalleyjack/multipass-manager-vscode/README.md

 ## Known Issues

 Do not spam commands.
 This may break the Multipass CLI thus breaking this extension.
+I am working on a queue for the commands currently to prevent this.

+Currently working on implementing every command (especially choosing an image)

+Currently, generating ssh keys does not work on Windows.
+I am fixing this.

+If you have an issue please open a request on the github.
+I am new to this so any feedback/advice/criticism is very appreicated!

+## Q/A

+Q: Why do the multipass instances take so long to load?
+A: Multipass has to ssh into every instance in order to obtain their IP and information.
+If one of your instances is broken or if you have a large amount of instances this may feel like forever.
+In my experience the former is more common.

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 1.0.0